3 Essential Deep Learning Architecture Abilities (i.e., “Ilities”)

 Informally these are sometimes called the “ilities”, from attributes like stability and portability.
 Qualities — that is non-functional requirements — can be divided into two main categories: Execution qualities, such as security and usability, which are observable at run time.

-You may think because it is not a real world, that it is some informal convention, some kind of loose jargon.
-This is actually not the case, software quality attributes have in fact been formalized in ISO 9126:
+You may think because it is not a real word, that it is some informal convention, some kind of loose jargon.
+This is not the case; software quality attributes have been formalized in ISO 9126:

-Despite the newness of the field, there are 3 main “ilities” that a practitioner should know of:
+Despite the newness of the field, there are three main “ilities” that a practitioner should know of:

 Expressibility — This quality describes how well a machine can approximate functions.
-One of first questions that many research papers have tried to answer is “Why does a Deep Learning system need to be Deep?”
+One of the first questions that many research papers have tried to answer is “Why does a Deep Learning system need to be Deep?”
 Another way of saying this is, what is the importance of having multiple layers or a hierarchy of layers.
-There is some consensus in the literature that deeper networks require less parameters than shallow, wider networks to express the same function.
+There is some consensus in the literature that deeper networks require fewer parameters than shallow, wider networks to express the same function.
 You can find more detail of the various explanations here: http://www.deeplearningpatterns.com/doku.php/hierarchical_abstraction.
-The measure here appears to be, how few parameters (i.e. weights) do we need to effectively create a function approximator.
-A related research are here is weight quantization, how few bits does one need and not lose precision.
+The measure here appears to be, how few parameters (i.e., weights) do we need to effectively create a function approximator.
+Related research is here is weight quantization, how few bits does one need and not lose precision.

 Generalizability — This is a quality that describes how well a trained machine can perform predictions on data that it has not seen before.
-I’ve written about this in more detail in “Rethinking Generalization” where I do describe 5 ways to measure generalization.
-I think that everyone seems talks about generalization, unfortunately few have a good handle on how to measure it.
+I’ve written about this in more detail in “Rethinking Generalization” where I do describe five ways to measure generalization.
+I think that everyone seems to talks about generalization.
+Unfortunately few have a good handle on how to measure it.

 In computer science, we do understand expressibility.
-This is its most general from is the notion of “Turing Completeness” or “Universal Computation” (see: “Simplicity of Universal Machines”.
-Feed-forward networks and Convolution Networks are for example not turing complete simply because the don’t have memory.
+This is its most general from is the notion of “Turing Completeness” or “Universal Computation” (see: “Simplicity of Universal Machines.”
+Feed-forward networks and Convolution Networks are for example not Turing complete simply because they don’t have memory.
 What Deep Learning brings to the table that is wildly radical from conventional computer science is the latter two capabilities.

 Trainability, the ability to train a computer, rather than program a computer is a major capability.
-This is “automating automation”.
-In other words, you don’t need to provide specific detailed instructions, but rather you just need to provide the machine examples of what it needs to do.
-We’ve actually seen this before in the difference between imperative versus declarative programming.
+This is “automating automation.”
+In other words, you don’t need to provide specific detailed instructions, but instead, you just need to provide the machine examples of what it needs to do.
+We’ve seen this before in the difference between imperative versus declarative programming.
 The difference however in Deep Learning (or Machine Learning), we don’t need to define the rules.
-The machine is able to discover the rules for itself.
+The machine can discover the rules for itself.

-Even better, Generalization implies that if the machine, once trained, encounters situations where it has not been shown an example before, is able to figure out how to make the correct prediction.
+Even better, Generalization implies that if the machine, once trained, encounters situations where it has not been shown an example before, can figure out how to make the correct prediction.
 Generalization implies that even after discovering the rules after training, it is now able to create new rules on its own for unexpected situations.
 The machine has become more adaptable.

 These ilities tie in with the “5 Capability Level of Deep Learning”.
 At each level we can explore the nature of expressibility, trainability and generalizability we require to achieve that level.
 So as an example, we can look at machines with the Classification with Memory.
-What does the additional memory component add to expressibility, trainability and generalizability.
-In the case for expressibility, we can see that memory permits a machine to perform translation instead of just classification.
-In terms of trainability, we had to come with additional mechanism to learn how to update memory.
-Finally, for generalizability we need to use other kind of benchmarks (i.e. BLEU, bAbl) to perform evaluations on this kind of system.
-At every capability level, we need to re-explore how we achieve each of these 3 ilities.
+What does the additional memory component add to expressibility, trainability, and generalizability?
+In the case of expressibility, we can see that memory permits a machine to perform translation instead of just classification.
+In terms of trainability, we had to come with an additional mechanism to learn how to update memory.
+Finally, for generalizability, we need to use another kind of benchmarks (i.e., BLEU, bAbl) to perform evaluations on this kind of system.
+At every capability level, we need to re-explore how we achieve each of these three ilities.